operate-first/apps/cluster-scope/README.md

 - `<resource_metadata_name>` : The name of the resource deployed at cluster scope.
 It must match the resource `.metadata.name` in `<resource_kind_singular>.yaml`.
 Since this resource is deployed at the cluster scope, its name has to be unique.
 - `kustomization.yaml` : Kustomization file including a single resource, which is a sibling file within the folder.
 Can pull in `components` for additional bootstrapping.
 - `<resource_kind_singular>.yaml` : **Single** resource manifest with a `.spec` that can be deployed to all the clusters.

+#### bundles/
+Bundled manifests are manifests that are dependent on each other and should be deployed together on the same cluster.
+You should create a bundle that references all these manifests from a single kustomization.yaml file following the structure above.
+This bundle can then be easily imported to the target cluster's by adding it to `overlays/<env>/<cluster_name>/kustomization.yaml`.
+Bundle related resources by including (or removing) a single line in the relevant overlay.
+  - `<bundle-name>` : The resource that is being bundled.
+  - `kustomization.yaml` : The list of the resources that belong to the operator.

 #### components/
 Bootstrapping components pulled into `base` (this is different to the standard usage in Kustomize!).